ralyodio/nodejs-stream/README.md

 NodeJS Stream
 =============

-An example NodeJS application which uses an event-stream to push notifications to the client side using HTML5 WebSockets.
+An example NodeJS application which uses an event-stream to push notifications to the client side using server side events.

 Configuration
 -------------